Treide1/flow-template/README.md

 I am Lukas, a VJ and creative coder from Germany.

-Many of my VJ projects in [OPENRNDR](https://openrndr.org/) start with similar functionality, which I used to copy back and forth.

-This template is my "expansion" of OPENRNDR that suits the needs for live music visualization.
+This template is my "expansion" of [OPENRNDR](https://openrndr.org/) that suits the needs for live music visualization.
 But I also wanted to share this template, providing the tools and a demo to run for everyone.

-Feel free to clone and experiment with it, or fork it and make it your own version.
+Feel free to clone and experiment with it, or fork it and make your own version.

-I use this myself as a starting ground for my projects.
-So it is likely, to get updates in the future until I am satisfied with it.

 ## How to use

 ### Prerequisites

-* [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) (Community or Professional) installed.
-Other IDEs are discouraged.
+* [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) Community or Professional installed.
+(Other IDEs are discouraged.)
 * Git configured in IntelliJ IDEA.
+* A physical or virtual microphone is configured as your system's default microphone.
+See Audio Routing.

 ### Clone And Run